 Rheumatoid arthritis (RA) is a chronic autoimmune disease that affects millions of people worldwide.
-RA causes inflammation in the joints, leading to stiffness, pain, and sometimes joint deformity.
-Current treatments offered by the U.S. medical community for RA are often focused on managing symptoms and reducing inflammation, but they do not offer a cure.
+RA causes joint inflammation, leading to stiffness, pain, and sometimes joint deformity.
+Current treatments offered by the U.S. medical community for RA are often focused on managing symptoms and reducing inflammation, but they do not provide a cure.

 Stem cell therapy is a promising approach for treating RA, as it aims to not only reduce inflammation but also regenerate damaged tissue in the affected joints.
-We believe the most effective sources of stem cells for RA treatment is Wharton’s jelly derived stem cells (WJ-MSCs).
+We believe the most effective source of stem cells for RA treatment is Wharton’s jelly-derived stem cells (WJ-MSCs).

-Wharton’s jelly is a gelatinous substance found around the umbilical cord, and it contains a high concentration of stem cells.
+Wharton’s jelly is a gelatinous substance found around the umbilical cord, containing a high concentration of stem cells.
 These cells can differentiate into various cell types, including bone, cartilage, and muscle cells, making them an extremely valuable resource for treating RA.

 Studies have shown that WJ-MSCs have anti-inflammatory and immunomodulatory properties, which are crucial for treating RA.
 These cells can suppress the activity of immune cells that attack the joints in RA, reducing inflammation and preventing further damage.

-In addition to their immunomodulatory properties, WJ-MSCs also have the ability to regenerate damaged tissue in the joints.
+In addition to their immunomodulatory properties, WJ-MSCs also can regenerate damaged tissue in the joints.
 Studies have shown that these cells can differentiate into chondrocytes, which are the cells that make up cartilage.

 Several studies have investigated the use of WJ-MSCs for RA treatment, and the results have been impressive.
 One study published in Stem Cells International in 2018 found that injecting WJ-MSCs into the joints infected with RA reduced inflammation and improved joint function.
 The study also found that the WJ-MSCs promoted the regeneration of damaged tissue in the joints.